 Meringue Base Instructions

-Start with egg whites which are room temperature.
-This helps stabilize the whites, and lessons the temperature shock when going into the oven.
+Start with egg whites, which are at room temperature.
+This helps stabilize the whites and lessen the temperature shock when going into the oven.
 Mix the sugar and starch together.
-It's best to use a sifted starch, to avoid lumps, but mixing it with the sugar should help break it up as well.
-You wouldn't want your elegant looking pavlova to have lumps!
+It's best to use sifted starch to avoid lumps, but mixing it with the sugar should help break it up as well.
+You wouldn't want your elegant-looking pavlova to have lumps!

-Whip the egg whites in a stand mixer until frothy, and then add the sugar/starch mixture one spoon full at a time.
-If you add all the sugar to fast, you run the risk of the egg whites failing to stiffen properly.
-You'll notice the mixture start to turn an opaque white, and become shiny.
+Whip the egg whites in a stand mixer until frothy, and then add the sugar/starch mixture one spoonful at a time.
+If you add all the sugar too fast, you run the risk of the egg whites failing to stiffen properly.
+You'll notice the mixture starts to turn an opaque white and become shiny.
 Keep whipping!

 Using a piping bag, pipe even circles of the pavlova mix onto the pre-lined sheet pan.
 Without a piping bag, you can also spoon dollops onto the sheet pan.
 The fluffier you make them, the more impressive the blueberry pavlova will look!
-Place the formed pavlovas into the pre-heated oven, and immediately drop the temperature to 225F and bake for 60 minutes.
+Place the formed pavlovas into the preheated oven, immediately drop the temperature to 225F, and bake for 60 minutes.

 Now this is the hard part!
 Do Not open the oven door for any reason!
 Even after the hour is up keep the door closed until the oven has cooled completely.

 Keeping the oven closed the entire time the pavlova is baking in the oven.
-Opening the door and peeking causes a temperature drop, which may result in these perfectly smooth desserts to crack or collapse.
+Opening the door and peeking causes a temperature drop, which may result in these perfectly smooth desserts cracking or collapsing.
 Let the plain pavlova bases cool fully before opening the door!

 Blueberry Sauce Recipe